irfanhakim-as/linux-wiki/topics/nodejs.md

 ### Description

-This details a simple installation setup for Node.js on your development system.
+This details a basic installation setup for Node.js (and npm) on your system.

 ### References